ColetonReitan/Expansion-of-The-Power-of-Money-in-Baseball/README.md

   5. Are there league wide trends in payroll?
 If so, should teams be following them?

 ## Methods
-I am currently working through the methods portion of this project
+I am currently working through part 2 of EDA (7/11/2024)

 ### EDA
 The exploratory data analysis portion of this project will be broken down into 4 separate analyses: